gpestana/notes/talks/everyone_is_naked/README.md

 decentralized networks where nodes are not required to maintain a complete view of the network while, simultaneously, not relying on central authorities.
 These properties make DHTs an important building block for the decentralized web and P2P systems.
-From a privacy perspective, DHTs are a good example of how network peers maintaining a partial view of the network and relying on open collaboration to obtain more information about the network is synonymous with metadata leaks, specially when when privacy preserving mechanisms are not baked into the protocol.
+From a privacy perspective, DHTs are a good example of systems with intrinsic metadata leaks due to the constraint for network peers to maintain only a partial view of the network and to rely on open collaboration to obtain more information about the network.
+These protocols tend to leak user behaviour information, specially when when privacy preserving mechanisms are not baked into the protocols.

 The Interplanetary File System (IPFS) is "is a protocol and network designed to create a content-addressable, peer-to-peer method of storing and sharing